abavage/openshift-aws/README.md

 ## Cluster Installation
 When `openshift-install` is run with standard configuration the OpenShift cluster will be installed `without` STS being enabled.
 The cluster has zero intergation with the AWS infrastructure.
 The cluster can't be retrofitted after installation to enable STS.

-Additional steps are required to generate the specific manifests for installation coupled with the Cloud Credential Operator CLI utility to create the Cloud Front origin and s3 bucket for the OICD to work as expetced with the aws STS service.
+When building an STS enabled OpenShift cluster on aws additional steps are required to generate the specific manifests for installation coupled with the Cloud Credential Operator CLI utility to create the Cloud Front origin and s3 bucket for the OICD to work as expetced with the aws STS service.

 ### Generate ssh-key
 ```